-The MPO Activities Group in the Office of Transportation Planning coordinates the production of the MassDOT and MBTA annual Capital Investment Plan update.
-The team also serves as contact to the State’s 10 MPOs and 3 rural Transportation Planning Organizations.
+The MPO Activities Group is a part of the Office of Transportation Planning.
+The team organizes the MassDOT and MBTA annual Capital Investment Plan update.
+The team is also a contact for the State’s 10 MPOs and 3 rural Transportation Planning Organizations.

 What is an MPO?

-- Continuing – Planning must be maintained as an ongoing activity and should address both short-term needs and the long-term vision for the region;
+- Continuing – Planning must be an ongoing activity.
+It should address both short-term needs and the long-term vision for the region;

 - Cooperative – The process must involve a wide variety of interested parties through a public participation process; and

-- Comprehensive – The process must cover all transportation modes and be consistent with regional and local land-use and economic-development plans
+- Comprehensive – The process must cover all transportation modes.
+It must be consistent with regional and local land-use and economic-development plans

 What do MPO's do?

-MPOs create a fair and impartial setting for effective regional decision making in the metropolitan area with inclusionary approaches to effectively engage communities and stakeholders.
+MPOs create a fair and impartial setting for effective regional decision making.
+Through inclusionary approaches, MPOs are able to effectively engage communities and stakeholders.

 What are the MPOs and RPAs in Massachusetts